matplotlib/matplotlib/doc/api/api_changes.rst

   implementations, matplotlib.transforms.SeparableTransformation and
   matplotlib.transforms.Affine.
-The SeparableTransformation is constructed with the bounding box of the input (this determines the rectangular coordinate system of the input, ie the x and y view limits), the bounding box of the display, and possibly nonlinear transformations of x and y.
+The SeparableTransformation is constructed with the bounding box of the input (this determines the rectangular coordinate system of the input, i.e., the x and y view limits), the bounding box of the display, and possibly nonlinear transformations of x and y.
 The 2 most frequently used transformations, data coordinates -> display and axes coordinates ->